memoria

 athena-protocol

-This server acts as an AI tech lead, providing expert validation, impact analysis, and strategic guidance to AI coding agents before code changes are made.
+An intelligent MCP server that acts as an AI tech lead for coding agents, providing expert validation, impact analysis, and strategic guidance before code changes are made.